vishvananda/heroku-buildpack-oidc-validator/README.md

 To customize how the validation works, you can set the following env vars on the app:

+- `VALIDATOR_REJECT_UNMATCHED`: if true, this will reject any request that fails validation with a 401
-- `VALIDATOR_HEADER_NAME`: this is the key used for the header that will contain the validated subject name.
+- `VALIDATOR_SUB_HEADER`: this is the key used for the header that will contain the validated subject name.
+- `VALIDATOR_ID_HEADER`: this is the key used for the header representing the connection id.

+The validator looks for environment variables in the following format for valid connections.
+These env variables will be removed from the environment of the child app.
+- `CONN_.*_ID`: this is used as the value of `VALIDATOR_ID_HEADER` token.
+For each matching id value, the values below are interpreted
-- `VALIDATOR_ISSUER_REGEX`: this regex is used to validate the issuer or the token
+- `CONN_.*_ISS`: this regex is used to validate the issuer or the token
-- `VALIDATOR_AUDIENCE_REGEX`: the token must contain at least one audience that matches this regex
+- `CONN_.*_AUD`: the token must contain at least one audience that matches this regex
-- `VALIDATOR_SUBJECT_REGEX`: this is used to validate the subject of the regex.
+- `CONN_.*_SUB`: this is used to validate the subject of the regex.
-  The regex must contain exactly one match group.
-The value from this match group is used as the value in the header.
+  The may contain one match group.
+The value from this match group or the whole sub is used as the value for `VAL_SUBJECT_HEADER`.